Commuting symplectomorphisms and Dehn twists in divisors

-It carries a closed $2$-form which is the restriction of the product of the K\a hler forms on $Y$ and $\P H^0(Y,\cL)$.
-There is also a canonical projection $E\to D\times [0;1]$.
-With this symplectic form and projection, $E$ satisfies conditions of Lemma~\ref{lem:par_trans_A1}.
-This lemma provides the desired symplectomorphism $\psi:X\to X'$ taking an given $|\cL|$-vanishing sphere in $X$ to a given one in $X'$. \end{proof}
+It carries a closed $2$-form which is the restriction of the product K\a hler form to $Y$ and $\P H^0(Y,\cL)$.
+There is also a canonical projection $E\to D\times [0,1]$.
+With these data, $E$ satisfies conditions of Lemma~\ref{lem:par_trans_A1}.
+This lemma provides the desired symplectomorphism $\psi\co X\to X'$ taking an given $|\cL|$-vanishing sphere in $X$ to a given one in $X'$. \end{proof}